orashshi/quantitativeinvestment/README.md

-This is the official class website for introduction to quantitative investment(ICSI 2023 Fall) MIT license.
+This is the official class website for introduction to quantitative investment(ICSI 2023 Fall)。

+MIT license.